jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/introduction.rst

 a much wider variety of objects than was encountered in ``rt1``.

-Our initial approach will be to emulate CPython closely in the implementation its opcodes, prioritising the numerical operations.
+Our initial approach will be to emulate CPython closely in the implementation of its opcodes, prioritising the numerical operations.
 This does not imply that for the long term, we have abandoned an implementation where code is compiled to Java byte code.